Narcissism is one of the most insidious character disorders in existence.

 By taking away the hyphen.
 It is not a double-sided situation, with your outcome on one hand and the outcome for your child on another.
 The outcome for you is what you must think of.
 Your adult child’s outcome is his or her own responsibility now, not yours.

-Stop seeing things from your adult child’s point of view, because your child’s point of view is likely selfish and irrational.
+Stop seeing things from your adult child’s point of view, because their point of view is likely selfish and irrational.

 Acceptance